DjoleMan/assignment/README.md

-Simple CRUD application with NodeJS, Express and MongoDB for managing employees.
+Simple CRUD application with NodeJS, Express and MongoDB for managing employees.</br>
+Make sure you have installed all npm packages.
+See package.json file.

 Run populateDB.js to populate database with data for testing:
 <pre>node populateDB.js </pre></br>